everx-labs/ever-sdk/docs/reference/types-and-methods/mod_abi.md

 - `abi`: _[Abi](mod\_abi.md#abi)_ – Contract ABI used to decode.
 - `body`: _string_ – Message body BOC encoded in `base64`.
 - `is_internal`: _boolean_ – True if the body belongs to the internal message.
+- `allow_partial`?: _boolean_ – Flag allowing partial BOC decoding when ABI doesn't describe the full body BOC.
+Controls decoder behaviour when after decoding all described in ABI params there are some data left in BOC: `true` - return decoded values `false` - return error of incomplete BOC deserialization (default)

 ### Result